omegavic01/IPR_Repo/README.md

 -   These scripts have been built and run on Python 3.6.6.
 Recommend Python 3.6.6 on up if you are wanting to try these scripts.
--   PyCharm Community Edition 2017.2.4 is the IDE used in the running of these scripts within this project.
+-   PyCharm Community Edition 2017.2.4 is the I D E used in the running of these scripts within this project.
 These scripts have not been tested from the command line.
 -   Refer to .env\_template file to update your .env file for your local